 ACTION: RAN2 respectfully asks SA2 to take the above information into account, provide any relevant feedback and answer the following questions:

-Q1: Can the CN provide the expected (e.g. approximate/estimate/exact/max) D2R message ?
+Q1: Can the CN provide, to the reader, the expected (e.g. approximate/estimate/exact/max) total size of the following response D2R message(s)?

 Q2: If such information (see Q1) can be provided by CN to the reader, can it be provided only in some cases or in all cases?